Kree: Earth-200080

-Hulk: The End

-In the one shot Hulk: The End, an alien robot tells an elderly Bruce Banner, the last human on the planet, that the death of the human race was widely celebrated throughout the Universe, so much so that the Skrulls and Kree had settled their differences in celebration.

 Ruins

-In Ruins, set in a universe where everything went wrong, when a Kree fleet led by Mar-Vell were going to invade Earth, they discovered the body of Silver Surfer, whose Power Cosmic was released negating the ships' cloaking.
-Then a nuclear assault was launched from Earth towards them, making them crash land on Earth.
-The surviving Kree were captured by the government and sent to a concentration camp built on a nuclear test site, giving them terminal cancer.
+In Ruins, Mar-Vell and his Kree fleet intended to invade Earth, but were exposed after energy from Silver Surfer's corpse disabled their ship's cloaking.
+The surviving Kree were captured by the government and sent to a concentration camp built on a nuclear test site, inflicting them with terminal cancer.

 Thirty years into the future

 In an alternate timeline set thirty years into the future, the Kree Empire was united with the Skrull Empire under the rulership of Emperor Dorrek VIII and they were successful in eliminating all life on Earth.